TABLE OF CONTENTS

-- Divorce by mutual consent may be applied for by the spouses when they agree on the principle of the breakdown and accept all its consequences.
-In this case, they are not required to reveal the grounds for divorce and need only submit for the judge's approval a draft agreement governing the consequences of the divorce.
-The judge will refuse approval only in cases where the interests of the children or of one of the spouses are insufficiently protected.
+- Divorce by judicial mutual consent can be applied for by spouses only where a child who has the necessary intellectual capacity asks to be heard and where they agree on the principle of the breakdown and on all its consequences.
+In this case, they are not required to reveal the grounds for the divorce and only have to submit, for the judge’s approval, a draft agreement setting out the consequences of the divorce.
+The judge will refuse approval only in cases where the interests of the children or one of the spouses are insufficiently protected.

-- Divorce due to the irretrievable breakdown of the marriage may be applied for by one spouse provided the couple have not been living together for two years as of the date on which the divorce petition is submitted.
+- Divorce due to irretrievable breakdown of the marriage can be applied for by one spouse provided that the couple have not been living together for two years on the date when the divorce petition is submitted.
 This assumes an absence of cohabitation and a desire to end the marriage.

-- Divorce on the grounds of fault can be requested by one of the spouses for acts attributable to the other spouse where such acts constitute a serious or repeated violation of marital duties and obligations and render the continuation of life together intolerable.
+- Divorce on the grounds of fault can be applied for by one spouse due to acts attributable to the other spouse where such acts constitute a serious or repeated infringement of marital duties and obligations and render the continuation of life together intolerable.

 3 What are the legal consequences of a divorce as regards: